-In this series of computer fundamental, today we are going to learn about Input Devices of Computer.
+In this series of computer fundamentals, today we are going to talk about Input Devices of Computer.

-Today we will learn in detail about what is an input device?
-Why do we need input device?
+In this article, we will learn in detail about what is an input device?
+Why do we need an input device?
 And how many types of Input Devices?

 What is Input Device

 Definition of Input device -: “Input device is the device that performs the task of delivering instructions and messages given by the user to the computer system. “

 In simple words, the Input Device is a device that accepts the instructions given by the external user and converts it into an accepted form of the computer and gives it to the computer system.
 So that the request made by the user can be further processed by the computer system.